lenin-24/Dhaka-University/803/API/API Security via postman.md

 now if i click get dashboard in postman  and send reuest i will get the request in burp suite and work with it like the older tasks similarlly.

+### if in url i can change id and get value of other users than that vulnerability is called BOLA

+IDOR is simply another type of Broken Access Control issue.
+IDORs happen when users can access resources that do not belong to them by directly referencing the object.
+Object can be ID, number or filename.

+### if i am a user and want to delete some of my data but i dont have access as i am a user but still can gain admin access and delete it than that is called BFLA (broken function level authorization)